 Tom had two injections (each containing a few different vaccines), one in each arm, with no ill effects.
 Much to our shock, the bill for the office visit and the vaccines was only ZAR 1700 (US $136.01).
 In the US, this cost could have been eight or nine times this amount.

 |A tiny island of blooming vegetation in the Crocodile River.|

-As mentioned in several of today’s captions, yesterday we had a great afternoon visiting the restaurant referred to as “Amazing River View” aka Serene Oasis, located on the Crocodile River only five minutes away.
+As mentioned in several of today’s captions, yesterday we had a great afternoon visiting the restaurant “Amazing River View,” aka Serene Oasis, located on the Crocodile River, only five minutes away.